Trinity geologist’s military career brought brushes with death, Nixon, Saddam

 by Jeremy Gerlach

-Sitting on Saddam Hussein’s palace throne in 2004, Harry “Bud” Holzman ’74 was thinking about power.
+Sitting on Saddam Hussein’s palace throne in 2004, Harry “Bud” Holzman ’74 had a few thoughts about power.

 Not political power, mind you.
 Holzman, a Vietnam helicopter and fighter pilot-turned Trinity geology major—turned U.S. Army counterintelligence chief analyst serving in the Second Gulf War—had his sights set on something a bit more practical.